Compare Broadband, TV, & Bundle Deals to Save

 - Will changing broadband provider affect any other items in my bundle?

 - What services and maximum speeds can I get?

 - Do I need a rural broadband specialist?

 As with many types of contracts, you will often be locked into a fixed term with your current broadband provider.
 While it isn’t impossible to cancel these contracts, the remainder of the contracted service period will usually be payable in full, along with cancellation charges.
 In some cases, you may also need to give 30 days' notice or more of your intention to cancel your service, on top of returning your equipment.
 So make sure to plan your switches in advance.

-Likewise, if you have bundled your broadband with other packages, you should read the terms of your contract to see if changing your broadband provider will affect your other services.
-Bundle deals are, however, a great way to save money, with many providers offering broadband, mobile and television packages together at a significantly reduced price.
+Likewise, if you have bundled your broadband with other packages, you should read the terms of your contract to see if changing your broadband provider will affect your other services, such as:

 Finally, all properties are restricted in terms of the speeds that they can physically get.
 For example, if your home is only capable of receiving a maximum download speed of 30 Mbps, then purchasing a package with a maximum download speed of 250 Mbps will not benefit you, as your home cannot receive this speed regardless of agreeing to the package.
 More on this in our next section.